 My Vegan Brandy Butter is a spin on my hugely successful Easy Homemade Vegan Butter recipe.
 That recipe has been pretty popular.
 So much so that it has caused my website to crash a number of times just from sheer volume of people trying to look at it all at once.

-I have tweaked the recipe to make a festive version which is absolutely perfect for anointing hot mince pies straight from the oven.
-Quite frankly, there is nothing better than a hot mince pie slathered in brandy butter.
+I have tweaked the recipe to make a festive version which is absolutely perfect for anointing hot mince pies straight from the oven, or Vegan Christmas Pudding when serving.
+Quite frankly, there is nothing better than either of those slathered in brandy butter.

 WHAT IS BRANDY BUTTER?